NuGet/docs.microsoft.com-nuget/docs/nuget-org/Deprecate-packages.md

 #### Popularity transfer chains

-A package that is receiving popularity may not transfer its own popularity to another package.
+A deprecated package cannot transfer its popularity if it is already receiving popularity from another deprecated package.
 For example, say I have 3 packages:

 * My deprecated legacy package, `Contoso.First`
 * My deprecated legacy package, `Contoso.Second`